 - Drug misuse (alcohol, heroin, cocaine, methadone, amfetamine, ecstasy).

 The risk of recurrence of such provoked seizures can be reduced by correction or withdrawal of the provocative factor.
 Following an acute brain insult, AEDs used to treat the provoked seizures should be withdrawn (unless unprovoked seizures occur later).
 Longer-term AED treatment is only indicated if unprovoked seizures occur.

 Patients with seizures provoked by alcohol or substance misuse may benefit from referral to addiction services and other support agencies.

 - The AED treatment strategy should be individualised according to the seizure type, epilepsy syndrome, co-medication and comorbidity, lifestyle and the preferences of the person and their family and/or carers as appropriate.

-- The diagnosis of epilepsy needs to be critically evaluated if events continue despite an optimal dose of a first-line AED.
+- The diagnosis of epilepsy in adults needs to be critically evaluated if events continue despite an optimal dose of a first-line AED.